badonhill-io/randeli/README.md

 randeli config set --key policy.fallback-font --value "CMU Serif"
 ```

-4) (one off) Index all the fonts on your system - required before updating any PDFs
+4) (one off) Index all the fonts on your system - required before augment any PDFs (technically only required before using font-based augmentation,  but do it now before you forget)

 ```
 randeli map-fonts \